flotiq/flotiq-docs/docs/CLI/excel-data-migration.md

 `--limit=[number]` or `--l=[number]` - number of Content Objects imported counting from the top row, default: 10 000,

+`--batchLimit` or `--bl` - limit the number of Content Objects imported per batch call, default: 100.

+`--updateExisting` or `--ue` - If content objects with a given id already exist in the Flotiq account, they will be updated.

 `--hideResults` or `--hr` - information about the import process will not appear in the console.

 ## Notes